NunoSempere/clarivoyance/list/index.md

 - ★ AI Governance survey 69: The previous question, but what proportion of leading labs outside will agree to the restriction voluntarily.

-- ★ AI Governance survey 70: By 2026/2031/2036 what portion of leading labs will have a policy of only allowing access to models via API and also only allowing access to the API to organisations that have passed some kind of pre-use vetting process specified by the lab?
+- ★ AI Governance survey 70: By 2026/2031/2036 what portion of leading labs will have a policy of only allowing access to models via API and also only allowing access to the API to organizations that have passed some kind of pre-use vetting process specified by the lab?

 - ★ AI Governance survey 71: In 2025/2030/2035 what proportion of leading labs will have a policy of 'ensur[ing] that AI systems in an ensemble communicate in English' so that their communications can be analysed for warning signs of dangerous behaviour? (quotation from p.22 of https://arxiv.org/pdf/2305.07153.pdf).